-Handling Malformed CSVs from Set Accountants: Engineering Resilient Cost Ingestion
+Handling Malformed CSVs from Set Accountants: A Self-Healing Cost Ingestion Parser

 The Taxonomy of Field-Generated Corruption